fffej/sql-server-gen/README.md

     x <- sample' (arbitrary :: Gen Database)

+If you wanted to save this into a file see examples further down.

 A `Database` is the top level container, generating a uniquely named database with random amounts of entities.
 To see the currently supported object types you can do

     > :i Entity